sys-git/epyrpc/README.md

 called when an api request is received for a namespace which isn't handled.
-APIs can be dynamically created (ie: from config) although this is still to be done, but as long as the api's inherit from a particular superclass and obey particular rules then they can be created/destroyed ad infenitum over the lifetime of a given transport.
+APIs can be dynamically created (ie: from config) although this is still to be done, but as long as the api's inherit from a particular superclass and obey particular rules then they can be created/destroyed ad infenitum over the lifetime of a given IPC transport.
 An api has default values for timeout, solicited, sync / non-sync (callback or semaphore) If the called api yields an exception, then the caller receives the exception as a raised exception (blocking call) or as an exception object as the result in an asynchronous callback.